It’s not really a “theory” at all. It is a social movement, akin to a religion.

 For an example of how all this plays out in the public sphere, I invite you to log in to your Twitter account (or whatever it’s called now) and do a quick search for “cis het white dudes” or similar terms.

-If you trouble to do so, you will see for yourself that in our modern culture, one specific category of human being has become the frequent target of extremist, self-righteous, Left-wing hate speech.
+If you take the trouble to do so, you will see for yourself that in our modern culture, one specific category of human being has become the frequent target of extremist, self-righteous, Left-wing hate speech.

-The Movement That Must Not Be Named effectively functions as a hate group: and the specific target of the movement’s hatred, is people who look exactly like me.
+The Movement That Must Not Be Named effectively functions as a hate group: and the specific target of the movement’s hatred, is people who look like me.
 The movement’s ideology openly advocates discrimination against one specific minority segment of the population based on such identity characteristics as race, gender, and sexual orientation.

 If you believe in tolerance and equality, then this should bother you: because that’s not inclusive at all!